-- For the AFP Download Plus multiple dataset function, AFP Download Plus APAR OA15317 must be installed. - For the compression between AFP Download Plus and InfoPrint Manager, AFP Download Plus APAR OA16693 must be installed. - For the AFP Download Plus for z/OS version 4.1 or 4.2, you must install APAR OA28035 on AFP Download Plus for z/OS.
-Otherwise, the systems will not work with an InfoPrint Manager even if the multiple dataset function is not used.
+- For the AFP Download Plus multiple dataset function, you must install AFP Download Plus APAR OA 15317. - For the compression between AFP Download Plus and InfoPrint Manager, you must install AFP Download Plus APAR OA 16693. - For the AFP Download Plus for z/OS version 4.1 or 4.2, you must install APAR OA28035 on AFP Download Plus for z/OS.
+Otherwise, the systems will not work with InfoPrint Manager even if the multiple dataset function is not used.